Passkeys best practice for the web

 A user is prompted to add a passkey after signing in.

-As this may be the first time your users have encountered passkeys, it’s important to provide a summary of what passkeys are and how they can benefit them.
+As this may be the first time your users have encountered passkeys, it’s important to provide a summary of what passkeys are and their benefits.

 Whilst many passkeys are available across devices, like ones stored in iCloud Keychain, some passkeys are device-bound.
 For example, a passkey created on a desktop browser may not be available on a mobile device.